luerhard/academic-pandoc/report/main.md

 # Introduction

 This is my super important Article.
 This is me !
+Me 2

 I can do it twice ! cool !
 I will reference multiple stuff here [@jones2016].